Industrial Noise Control Systems Guide for Efficient Factory Sound Management

 Structural isolationVibration damping mountsHigh

-These developments reflect broader industry efforts to improve workplace safety and environmental compliance.
+These developments reflect broader industry efforts to improve workplace safety and environmental compliance .

 Regulations and Policies Affecting Industrial Noise

 Industrial noise control systems are closely connected to workplace safety regulations and environmental protection policies.
+Different countries maintain specific standards for occupational noise exposure .

 Many regulations recommend limiting worker exposure to: